Attractants

 Benefits of Using Attractants

 The main benefit of attractants is that they are relatively cheap and easy to use.
-Depending on whether the attractant is a trap or a poisonous sort of bait, pest control products which contain an attractant can quickly address and eliminate a pest infestation.
+Depending on whether the attractant is a trap or a poisonous bait, pest control products that contain an attractant can quickly address and eliminate a pest infestation.

 Attractant Drawbacks

-The biggest drawback to attractants is that their success is dependent on proper application by the applicator and the characteristics of the environemnt in which it is placed.
+The biggest drawback to attractants is that their success is dependent on proper application by the applicator and the characteristics of the environment in which they are placed.
 Some products that contain food attractants must not compete with an actual food source.
-If the treatment area is not properly sanitized or prepared, the product may be less effective.
+The product may be less effective if the treatment area is not adequately sanitized or prepared.

-There are times when attractants may not work because the offending pest developing a resistance to the attractant (particularly when it's a food scent).
+At times, attractants may not work because the offending pest develops a resistance to the attractant (particularly when it's a food scent).

-Products that are solely an attractant don't have any killing or trapping capabilities, so they have to be combined with an actual trap or insecticide that you have to buy separately.
+Products solely attractants don't have killing or trapping capabilities, so they must be combined with an actual trap or insecticide, which you must buy separately.

 Our Recommendations

-There are attractant products that are combined with insecticides or traps and there are products we have which are only an attractant that should be used in tandem with a trap or insecticide.
-Here are what our experts have compiled to be the best products which utilize attractants.
+There are attractant products that are combined with insecticides or traps, and there are products we have that are only an attractant that should be used in tandem with a trap or insecticide.
+Here are what our experts have compiled to be the best products that utilize attractants.

-Musca-Stik - Musca-Stik and Musca-Stik Jr. are insecticide-free, odor-free, indoor/outdoor sticky fly traps that attract flies two ways - Musca-Glo™ orange colored paper attracts flies visually while the powerful fly sex pheromone, Muscalure, doubles the attraction power.
+Musca-Stik - are insecticide-free, odor-free, indoor/outdoor sticky fly traps that attract flies two ways - Musca-Glo™ orange colored paper attracts flies visually.
+In contrast, the powerful fly sex pheromone, Muscalure, doubles the attraction power.

-Pro-Pest Pantry Moth & Beetle Traps- Pro-Pest Pantry Moth & Beetle Traps are pre-baited with pheromones to attract a wide range of pantry pests that commonly infest households.
-The pheromones in Pro-Pest Pantry Traps will attract Indian Meal Moth, Almond, Raisin, Tobacco, and Mediterranean Flour Moths.
-Our traps also include a pheromone to attract Cigarette Beetles which are common pests.
+Pro-Pest Pantry Moth & Beetle Trapsare pre-baited with pheromones to attract a wide range of pantry pests that commonly infest households.
+The pheromones in Pro-Pest Pantry Traps will attract Indian Meal Moths, Almonds, Raisins, Tobacco, and Mediterranean Flour Moths.
+Our traps also include a pheromone to attract Cigar Beetles, which are common pests.

 Tools Needed

-Depending on the product you are using (whether it is a combination attractant and trap/insecticide or a stand-alone attractant) you will need the help of a trap or insecticide if simply using an attractant.
-No matter what you use, it's important to have on the proper PPE before handling attractants and pesticides.
+Depending on the product you are using (whether it is a combination attractant and trap/insecticide or a stand-alone attractant), you will need the help of a trap or insecticide if you are simply using an attractant.
+No matter what you use, it's important to wear the proper PPE before handling attractants and pesticides.

 User Guide

 Products containing attractants vary and are not all universally applied the same way.
-Applying a product containing attractants can be as simply as opening the product up and placing it in areas where you wish to target an infestation.
-Be sure to look at the product label directions and instructions for proper application instructions.
+Applying a product containing attractants can be as simple as opening the product up and placing it in areas where you wish to target an infestation.
+Look at the product label directions and instructions for proper application instructions.

 Step 1: Use The Proper PPE (Personal Protective Equipment) For Your Application

-At bare minimum we recommend using gloves, safety glasses and protective mask before handling attractants and accompanied traps and pesticides.
+We recommend using gloves, safety glasses, and a protective mask before handling attractants, traps, and pesticides.

-Place the trap down in an area you wish to control your target pest or if using a pesticide, apply it in an area where you will be placing an attractant to lure your target pest to the area where they will succumb to the pesticide you have applied.
+Place the trap down in an area where you wish to control your target pest, or if using a pesticide, apply it in an area where you will be placing an attractant to lure your target pest to the location where they will succumb to the pesticide you have used.

 Step 3: Apply attractant